Discover interactive lessons, educational resources and

-Here, you will discover interactive lessons, educational resources, and engaging activities to continue your learning journey on our community from home.
+engaging activities to continue your learning journey from home!

 Nature is all around us wherever we are on Earth.
 This summer, if you are out and about in Ventura County (or elsewhere), you can record your observations of the plants and animals in a nature journal.
 So, when you get outdoors in your neighborhood, a park, the beach, or somewhere on vacation you can have fun and learn by exploring.